Shiva9168/shiva9168.github.io/README.md

 1. Clone the repository: `git clone https://github.com/Shiva9168/Portfolio-Website.git`
 2. Open the project in your preferred code editor.
-3. Replace `action="https://formsubmit.co/b1158234038ead0ec8276ceea8d7fc3b"` in line 246 of the `index.html` file with your own email submission URL.
+3. Replace `action="https://formsubmit.co/b1158234038ead0ec8276ceea8d7fc3b"` in the `index.html` file with your own email submission URL.
-4. Replace `data-sitekey="7c6909e1-98fd-45b9-87ca-e7bd14ee0e42"` in line 253 of the `index.html` file with your own hCaptcha site key.
+4. Replace `data-sitekey="7c6909e1-98fd-45b9-87ca-e7bd14ee0e42"` in the `index.html` file with your own hCaptcha site key.
+5. Replace the Google CMS tag `'G-XXXXXXXXXX'` with your own CMS tag in the `<head>` section.
-5. Open the `index.html` file in your web browser.
+6. Open the `index.html` file in your web browser.

 **Note:**
 >To obtain the hCaptcha site key, you can sign up on the hCaptcha website (https://hcaptcha.com/) and create a new site.
 The site key will be provided to you after the registration process.
 >
 >To use a custom email submission service, you can sign up on formsubmit.co (https://formsubmit.co/) and obtain your own email submission URL.
+>
+>To obtain the Google Analytics CMS tag, refer to the Google Analytics Help Center at (https://support.google.com/analytics/answer/9304153) for detailed instructions.

 ## Contributing